Name & Offices

 (e) Reports of the Board and other committees and motions relating to the adoption of such reports in whole or in part and actions to be taken thereon as may seem appropriate;

 (f) Investigations to be taken in the pursuit of the objective of the Society;

 (g) Resolutions as can be properly considered by the Society which relate to the objectives of the Society.

 Top of page

-– The Board of Directors of the Society (hereafter referred to as the Board) shall be a President, President-Elect (when filled), Past-President (when filled), Secretary, Treasurer, nine councilors, and two student councilors.
-The Executive Officers of the Society shall be the President, President-Elect, Past-President, Secretary, and Treasurer.
+– The Board of Directors of the Society (hereafter referred to as the Board) shall be a President, President-Elect (when filled), Past-President (when filled), Secretary, Treasurer, Treasurer-Elect (when filled), nine councilors, and two student councilors.
+The Executive Officers of the Society shall be the President, President-Elect, Past-President, Secretary, Treasurer, and Treasurer-Elect.

 Section 2.
 Election and Qualification

 – The Board of the Society shall be members of the Society (regular, student, emeritus, and other special membership classes as designated by the Board), elected individually by majority vote of the members voting by mail ballot or by a secure electronic ballot process approved by the Board.

 (a) The President shall serve for two years.
 At the end of this term, the President shall automatically assume the office of Past-President and serve in that capacity for one year.